TadiT7/treble_experimentations_wiki/Nokia-6.1-Plus-(X6).md

 **Notch**          | Some tweaking required.
 When many notifications come through, they go into the area of the notch.   |
 **Fingerprint**    | Yes                                                                                            |
 **Vibrator**       | Yes                                                                                            |
-**Fast Charging**  | Yes.                                                       |
+**Fast Charging**  | Yes                                                     |
 **Headphone Jack/3.5MM Jack** | Yes |
 ---------------------------------------------------------------------------------------------------------------------------
->System does not reset battery stats automatically after the phone charge 80> or more.
+>System does not reset battery stats automatically after the phone charges 80% or more.
 You will have to do it manually.

->Magisk's safetynet manager will report ```Basic Intergrity:True``` and ```CTS:False```.
+>Magisk's safetynet manager will report ```Basic Intergrity:True``` and ```CTS Profile:False```.
 You can use the MagiskHideProps module to pass the CTS test.
-Enable advanced hiding and change the fingerprint to Nokia 7 plus's(B2N).
-(Theoretically you can use any Fingerprint but i've never tested any other than Nokia 7 plus's.
+Enable advanced hiding and change the fingerprint to Nokia 6.1 Plus's fingerprint.
+(Theoretically you can use any Fingerprint but I've never tested any other phone's fingerprint other than Nokia 7 plus's and Nokia 6.1 Plus's fingerprints.
 ---------------------------------------------------------------------------------------------------------------------------
 Tested by CarbonGTR